inex/ixp-manager-docs-md/docs/dev/policy.md

 This document outlines how specific requirements in the *Secure Application Development Policy* apply to the development of IXP Manager.

+For information on supported versions, responsible disclosure and security contact information, please see [this policy](https://github.com/inex/IXP-Manager/security/policy).

 ## Security in the Application Development Process

 Where possible, we will follow security best practices during the application development process, including: